|Terrahawks - Behind The Scenes

 Steven Begg artwork for Zelda's central control vessel..........
 Below:

 Peter Bohanna details two different scale models of the

 shot of the model for episode two.

 Explosion shot courtesy of Fanderson

 My thanks to Steven Woodcock for his photograph

-Begg for fishing out his designs and 'Aliens' model
+to Steven Begg for fishing out his designs and 'Aliens'

-of copyright is intended - non-profit fan interest site only.
+No infringement of copyright is intended - non-profit fan

 'Terrahawks' is a Gerry Anderson and Christopher